prathimacode-hub/Awesome_Python_Scripts/CONTRIBUTING_GUIDELINES.md

 We want your work to be readable by others; therefore, we encourage you to note the following:

-- Create a folder with a meaningful repository name (If Digital Clock is submitted for example, the Folder Name should be "DigitalClock" and the File Name as "digital_clock.py")
+- Create a folder with a meaningful repository name (If Digital Clock is submitted for example, the Folder Name should be "Digital Clock" and the File Name as "digital_clock.py")
 - File extension for code should be `.py`.
 - Strictly use snake_case (underscore_separated) in your file_name, as it will be easy to parse in future using scripts.
 - Please avoid creating new directories if at all possible.
 Try to fit your work into the existing directory structure you have created for your project.
 If you want to,  please contact before doing so.